williamtyn/hangman/README.md

 4. Select pycodestyle from the list (image 2).
 5. PEP8 errors will now be underlined in red, as well as being listed in the PROBLEMS tab beside your terminal.

-After that i worked from start to finish to erase every linting issue in the code.
+**After that, I worked from start to finish with the ambition of erasing every linting issue in the code.**

 <h2 id="deployment">Deployment</h2>